ytakefuji/counting-for-entomologists/README.md

 You need to update the opencv-python library to the latest version:

-$ pip install -U opencv-python
+$ pip install -U opencv-python --user

 # How to use this bugcount:
 $ bugcount